Oxid-Ecosystem/Oxid-Kickstart/README.md

 you would rather do it by hand, copy `.env.example` to `.env` and fill in the values yourself.

-Drop the documentation bundle into `./docs`, one folder per engine version:
+Drop the documentation bundle into `./docs`, (if you have a different version) one folder per engine version:

 ```
 docs/